gohugoio/hugo/content/en/getting-started/directory-structure.md

 {{< youtube sB0HLHjgQ7E >}}

-Running the `hugo new site` generator from the command line will create a directory structure with the following elements:
+Running the `hugo new site` generator from the command-line will create a directory structure with the following elements:

 ```
 .